How to Make Money From Mobile Apps

 Not all apps earn money.

-If your plan is to just build one without a strategy and just sit back to collect your money, you’ll be in for a rude awakening.
+If your plan is to just build one without an app monetization model and just sit back to collect your money, you’ll be in for a rude awakening.

 Like a business, you need to have a strategy and goal before you start building an app.
 It could take some time to get right.
 The best monetization model for you and your app might be different from the app monetization model from me and my own app.

 Mobile users prefer apps compared to mobile sites.